SUSE/rmt/docs/installation.md

 # Installation of RMT

+RMT is tested on SLES and openSUSE.
+We recommend installing RMT on either operating system, however, you always have the option to install it manually elsewhere.

+**Notes:**

+* You can find a recent openSUSE iso at https://www.opensuse.org/.
+* You can get a trial SLES subscription at https://www.suse.com/trials/.

 ## Installation on SLE 15

 1. If your server isn't activated yet, activate it with the command `SUSEConnect -r <regcode>`.